Update: Added problems related to Wi-Fi, CarPlay, notifications, email, and unresponsive apps.

-The latest version of Apple’s mobile operating system, iOS 10, is out now and it has a lot going for it.
-The biggest additions change how people use their iOS devices — transforming the way they write and send texts, interact with notifications, and use Siri within apps.
-The new version of iOS was in beta for quite a while and was made available to the public, meaning thousands of people got to experience iOS 10 prior to its official release.
+The latest version of Apple’s mobile operating system, iOS 10, has a lot going for it.
+The biggest additions changed how people use their iOS devices — transforming the way they write and send texts, interact with notifications, and use Siri within apps.
+The latest version of iOS was in beta for quite a while and was made available to the public, meaning thousands of people got to experience iOS 10 prior to its official release.
 People came to grips with the new features during this period, but there were some iOS 10 problems that Apple didn’t catch.

 Fortunately, making the beta available to the public resulted in more bugs, glitches, hardware and software issues being discovered, which gave Apple a chance to fix them before the official release.
 That said, it’s always convenient to have one place to find any and all iOS 10 problems, which is where we come in.
 We’ve scoured as many forums as we could to find the biggest problems people have run into while using iOS 10, and provided workarounds and solutions for as many of them as we can.

 Problem: Battery drain

 Excessive battery drain is a problem for some people using iOS 10, even when the iOS device is being used as it should.
 The problem isn’t universal, as many people report that their batteries are performing as expected, but if you’re using iOS 10.3.2, you should be prepared to charge your phone more than usual.
 Forbes has reported on this issue, and this thread from Apple’s own forums is filled with people saying their phones are draining rapidly.
 A previous iteration of this issue stated the battery indicator would sometimes suddenly drop to 1 percent, then shut down.
 Needless to say, those affected are not happy.